Are your fired heaters future-ready?

 Improving the efficiency of fired heaters can reduce CO2 emissions by tens of thousands of tons per year.

 Our know-how and technologies can monitor, manage and reduce NOx and CO2 emissions with design and supply of packaged retrofit and software solutions.

 Wood also provides Claus sulfur technology with a proprietary acid gas burner design to manage and reduce SOx emissions:

-With increasing clean hydrogen availability, switching fuels from methane or refinery gases to clean hydrogen-rich fuel gas offers a near term solution to decarbonisation.
-To reduce the emissions of fired heaters, Wood can analyse and replace the existing burners with a new solution such as:
+With increasing clean hydrogen availability, switching fuels from methane or refinery gases to clean, hydrogen-rich fuel gas offers a near-term decarbonisation solution.
+To reduce the emissions of heaters, Wood can analyse and replace existing burners:

-the cleanest method for large heaters; uses established methods to reduce NOx to very low levels.
+The cleanest option for large heaters uses established methods to reduce NOx to very low levels.

 Future-ready solutions are ineffective without proper controls.